Muneiahtellakula/android_development/product_enhancemnence tools.md

   *  Github
 ## 4. Raptor
   *  Introduction to Raptor
-  *     b.
-Explanation of Symbol/Blocks in Raptor
+  *  Explanation of Symbol/Blocks in Raptor

-c.
-Flowchart 1: Greet the user(Example Output: "Good Morning")
+  *  Flowchart 1: Greet the user(Example Output: "Good Morning")
-d.
-Flowchart 2: Calculate the sum of two numbers by reading the numbers from user
+  *  Flowchart 2: Calculate the sum of two numbers by reading the numbers from user
-5. Raptor Arithmetic operations(-,*,/,//,%,^):
+  * **Raptor Arithmetic operations(-,*,/,//,%,^):**
         a.
 Addition
         b.
 Subtraction
         c.
 Multiplication
         d.
 Division
         e.
 Power
         f.
 Assign few tasks To the students
 6. Decision Control Structure in Raptor:
 a. if-else
 b.
 Nested-if